 Fossils show that the South Island kōkako (Callaeas cinerea) was widespread in pre-human times.
 It was still common in many places until the 1870s, although disappearing fast.
-The last sighting was in Mt Aspiring National Park in 1967, and it was declared extinct by the Department of Conservation in 2004.
-This is so recent that some people believe that the bird still survives; if so, it has eluded searchers for 40 years.
+The last sighting was in Mount Aspiring National Park in 1967, and it was declared extinct by the Department of Conservation in 2004.
+Some people believe that the bird still survives; if so, it has eluded searchers for more than 50 years.

 Using this item